 - Helping millennials care about great customer service

 - Teaching millennials how to manage themselves

-- Teaching millennials how to be managed by others
+- Teaching millennials how to be managed

 - Retaining your best millennial employees, one day at a time

 - Training the next generation of leaders for your organization

 Managing people can be very difficult.
 The “soft skill” of working with other people is often the most challenging part of our jobs.
 As I often say, “The soft stuff is the hard stuff.”
 The hard work of managing people can be especially challenging when older generations are working with younger generations.
 While Tulgan’s book doesn’t get a trophy, Not Everyone Gets a Trophy can be a valuable tool to effectively engage and manage millennials.